sushant4032/CIL/README.md

 # CIL
-A responsive and fast website design for CIL
+A responsive website for CIL